kneyugn/the-scaffolder/README.md

 ## Todo
-- Alternatively, if we keep the current model, we do not need to move over all workflow files when a template is created.
+- If we keep the current model, we do not need to move over all workflow files when a template is created.
 Instead the "kneyugn/the-scaffolder" template could be optimized to have only 1 workflow file.
 A new workflow files and a new repository_dispatch type called "on_pre_scaffolding" should be introduced.
 This workflow file, when executed, will pull down the matching workflow and commit this new file to the new repository.
 Then, we resume to send a "repository_dispatch" event of one of the following types "angular", "dotnet", or "templating" to execute the final workflow.